erroronline1/qualitymanagement/readme.md

 * your company does not have the ressources to test out different expensive qm-software-solutions until you find one to suit your needs
 * employees have access to the it-infrastructure and printers, e.g. via network and group-accounts
 * your it-department is stubborn and unflexible so you have to make use of the tools you have access to, even if you have to fasten screws with a hammer because you don't get a screwdriver
+* your company relies on microsoft windows and microsoft office (not sure about use of the documents macros for other platforms)

 [by error on line 1](http://erroronline.one) but feel free to use and modify at your own risk according to the license outlined below.